-FY14 - FY16 Comparison of Operating Expenses by Function
+FY15 - FY17 Comparison of Operating Expenses by Function

 The College continues to examine revenue diversification and cost containment due to financial pressure from increased cost of compensation and benefits, and the need to continue investing in technology to support teaching and learning.
 Student tuition and fees, state appropriations, and federal financial aid remain the primary sources of funding for the College.
-Gross student tuition and fees in Fiscal Year 2016 increased by approximately 2% from Fiscal Year 2015 tuition and fees due to a slight fee increase.
-While there was a modest student fee increase of \$7.00 per credit during this time, there was also a decrease in enrollment; a trend shared by most Massachusetts Community Colleges.
-State appropriations increased 5.7% from Fiscal Year 2016 to 2015, this increase was due to a new funding formula state appropriation that was allocated to the College.
-The careful use of revenues generated by tuition and fees, and state appropriations ensures that the mission statement of the College was followed, and that students would continue to receive a high quality of education and services.
+Gross student tuition and fees in Fiscal Year 2017 decreased by approximately 1% from Fiscal Year 2016 tuition and fees due an approximate 5% decrease in enrollment credits and a slight fee increase of \$8.00 per credit.
+The enrollment decrease was a trend shared by most Massachusetts Community Colleges.
+State appropriations increased 5.5% from Fiscal Year 2017 to 2016, this increase is due to a funding formula state appropriation that was allocated to the College.
+The careful use of revenues generated by tuition and fees, and state appropriations, ensures that the mission statement of the College was followed and that students would continue to receive a high quality of education and services.